Governikus/IdentificationReport/Readme.md

 Attribute    | Type          | Description
 ---- | ------------ | -------------
-reportID | string  | Must be unique to a single report.
+reportId | string  | Must be unique to a single report.
 GUID is recommended here. serverIdentity | string | This is a server id as software instance.
-This could be the server IP address, servername or the URL of the SAML endpoint providing this identity report (like ServerIdentity in XTA2 Version 4). reportTime | string  (date-time) | Datetime of the creation of this report (like ReportTime in XTA2 Version 4). identificationDate | string (date-time) |  Datetime of the identification process as stated in the original id statement. idStatus | string  (enum) | This is the value to indicate the status of the identification process.
+This could be the server IP address, servername or the URL of the SAML endpoint providing this identity report (like ServerIdentity in XTA2 Version 4). reportTime | string  (date-time) | Datetime of the creation of this report (like ReportTime in XTA2 Version 4). identificationTime | string (date-time) |  Datetime of the identification process as stated in the original id statement. idStatus | string  (enum) | This is the value to indicate the status of the identification process.
 In case of failure the corresponding reason shall be stated in the idStatement attribute. idStatement | string |  This is the error reason or some additional information in case of unknown or success situations.
 The corresponding message should be human-understandable. subjectRef | object  | This should be a short link to the subject authenticated.
 Currently supported: firstName and lastName.
-This can easily extended but keep in mind that this field is sensible according to data privacy and should contain just enough data to link to a person. contextInformation |array (string) |  The element corresponds to the TransactionContext in BSI TR-03130 which MAY be used to transmit context information.
+This can easily extended but keep in mind that this field is sensible according to data privacy and should contain just enough data to link to a person. subjectRefType | string | Describes the object placed in "#subjectRef".
+This must be a schema-id of another schema.
+There are publicly available schema-definitions here: https://github.com/Governikus/IdReport-SubjectRefSchemas. contextInformation |array (string) |  The element corresponds to the TransactionContext in BSI TR-03130 which MAY be used to transmit context information.
 To have a link between this identification report and the service for which the identification process was started. documentReferences | array (objects) |  This element can contain references to documents including their hashes.
 This is an optional attribute since this is not always needed.
-This might be useful in some usecases. loaSent | string (enum) | in eIDAS contexts an id scheme (if it is notified) has a known LoA.
+This might be useful in some usecases. levelOfAssurance | string (enum) | in eIDAS contexts an id scheme (if it is notified) has a known LoA.
 When used in a national context only the values from the authority ```bsi.bund.de``` SHALL be used, which correspond to the levels as defined in [TR-03107-1](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Publikationen/TechnischeRichtlinien/TR03107/TR-03107-1.pdf).
 See also [BSI TR-03130](https://www.bsi.bund.de/DE/Publikationen/TechnischeRichtlinien/tr03130/tr-03130.html). trustFramework | string | the type of the executed authentication.
 This type will also determine the loaSent-attribute.